 Price Range: $$

-Homespun handles breakfast and brunch at the Signia with Southern-inspired dishes made from Georgia farm ingredients.
+Homespun handles breakfast at the Signia with Southern-inspired dishes made from Georgia farm ingredients.
 The name pays tribute to Southern quilting traditions, and the approach focuses on comfort food done well.

 Fried chicken biscuits are the signature move.
 The French toast fluffernutter satisfies anyone with a sweet tooth.
 The Creole tomato shakshuka offers something different if you’re tired of standard breakfast fare.
 This is a solid choice for morning matches when you need to fuel up early.